kubernetes/enhancements/keps/sig-node/20190129-hugepages.md

 Managing memory is hard, and unfortunately, there is no one-size fits all solution for all applications.

+Some applications such as Database and DPDK utilize huge pages to maximize performance.
+In the case of DPDK which is a sort of technique to accelerate the performance of packet processing, DPDK requires huge pages, CPU pinning, and (dedicated)NIC to result performance.
+DPDK utilizes huge pages as the memory buffer of packets to reduce I/O latency by reducing TLB miss, and it attempts cpu pinning to have exclusive cpu usage to prevent interruption from the cpu scheduler of kernel while processing packets.
+Since these characteristics of DPDK, it is NUMA sensitive and requires the alignment of computing resources to a NUMA node.
+If the alignment doesn't make, performance decrement(approximately 20%) can be observed, and besides, it cannot be initialized when huge pages are not available on the NUMA node where NIC locate.
+For this reason, it is required to support NUMA awareness of huge pages in the future at least on the node level.

 ### Goals

 This proposal only includes pre-allocated huge pages configured on the node by